pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

    failed to add new host using the HW address '00:40:a6:83:50:a4 and DUID '(null)' to the IPv4 subnet id '0' for the address 10.100.0.105: There's already a reservation for this address"}]
    ```

 1. Use the following example `curl` command to check for active DHCP leases.
-If there are 0 DHCP leases, there is a configuration error.
+If there are zero DHCP leases, then there is a configuration error.

    ```bash
    ncn# curl -H "Authorization: Bearer ${MY_TOKEN}" -X POST -H "Content-Type: application/json" \